alan-turing-institute/data-safe-haven/docs/design/index.md

   - Researchers access the SRE by connecting via SSL/TLS to the Remote Desktop Gateway
   - After authenticating with username/password and multi-factor authentication (phonecall or phone app notification) they use an HTML5 web application to access SRE resources
 - Connection
-  - Access to the gateway is only permitted from the IP addresses associated with specific networks at the Turing or its partner institutes.
+  - Access to the gateway is only permitted from the IP addresses associated with specific networks at the host organisation or its partner institutes.
   - For tier 2, we recommend permitting access only from institutionally managed networks, which might also be accessible by non-Researchers.
   - For tier 3, we recommend permitting access only from restricted networks, which are accessible only by a known subset of Researchers and, optionally, only available in certain physical locations.
 - Accounts